shopware/shopware/src/Docs/20-data-abstraction-layer/10-parent-child.md

 To start using inheritance, you have to update your definition and database.

 1. Make inheritable fields nullable in the database
-2. Add the `ParentField` in your definition
+2. Add the `ParentFkField` in your definition
 3. Add the `ChildrenAssociationField` in your definition
 4. Allow inheritance by overwriting `allowInheritance()`
 5. Flag fields as inheritable